-GHIT Fund Discovery Investment Target Research Platform in Partnership with Wellcome Trust Request for Proposals Reference Number: GHIT-RFP-TRP-2017-002
+GHIT Fund Discovery Investment Target Research Platform Request for Proposals Reference Number: GHIT-RFP-TRP-2018-001

 GHIT Fund Background

 Over a billion people in the developing world suffer from infectious diseases, creating a need for new low-cost, high-impact health technologies.
 Response to this need in recent years has resulted in the development of new products, many of which have been the result of partnerships between pharmaceutical companies, academic and research institutions, and Product Development Partnerships (PDPs).
 These partnerships have proven to be an effective method for developing impactful global health technologies.